bn:00033595n

 Noun Concept

-Categories: Incidents of cannibalism, Articles with short description, Population, Famines, Pages using multiple image with auto scaled images
+Categories: Wikipedia articles incorporating a citation from the 1911 Encyclopaedia Britannica with Wikisource reference, Articles with short description, Pages using multiple image with auto scaled images, Famines, Development studies

 EN